Landscaping with Native Plants: Creating a Sense of Place

 Now that we have gotten the "is it native?" decision out of the way, we can move on to more important information.
 I find that using natives in the garden works best by grouping plants according to the regions in which they are found and then into subgroups according to their specific habitat within that region.
 For example, a certain group of plants could be referred to as Short Grass prairie natives.
 Within the Short Grass Prairie, there are numerous plant habitats such as riparian (streamside), limestone hills and outcroppings, sand hills and many others.
 Data as to the place of origin (state, county, and altitude) gives the collector of native plants addition important information.
 By using this broad definition as to what is native, geographic and habitat information can then be used to decide how to group native plants with compatible companions in the garden.

 Because gardening with native plants means different things to different people, it is helpful to specify your aims.
 For native plant enthusiasts, this could mean re-creating a native-only grouping of species from their immediate area.
 Re-creating regional groups of native plants from different areas of the country is also popular.
-For example, in my rock gardens, I've planted small separate sections with groups of plants from UT, NV/eastern CA and northern AZ.
+For example, in my rock gardens, I've planted small separate sections with groups of plants from Uah, Nevada/eastern California, and northern Arizona.

 However you decide to incorporate natives into your garden or landscape, their use has numerous benefits.
 Many native plants are incredibly beautiful and interesting to grow.
 Using them in our gardens helps us appreciate and understand our natural plant heritage.